 Since this dish contains hearty vegetables, the Bulgarians usually allow their moussaka to rest and evaporate after taking it out from the oven.
 Then they cut it into squares and serve warm so that it won’t be too mushy by the veggies’ leakage.

 The recipe for this chocolate cake was created in 1885 by an Austro-Hungarian baker.
 He first served it in Ruse, but the recipe only became famous when he brought it to Sofia.
-Nowadays, you can find it as a staple in every Bulgarian bakery store.
+Nowadays, you can find it as a staple in every Bulgarian pastry shop.

 The original ingredients include five layers of walnut interlaced with dark chocolate.
 The outer of the cake is covered in chocolate icing.
-Traditionally, it would be decorated with chocolate ornaments and sliced almonds, but you can find the fruit garnishings as well.
+Traditionally, it is decorated with chocolate ornaments and ground walnuts or pistachios, but you can find the fruit garnishings as well.

 This Bulgarian dessert is indeed a version of traditional banitsa but then claims its own name due to the magnificent deliciousness.
 Sprouted from the North of Bulgaria, this used to be a pastry to honor the cold months, but Bulgarians would like to have it all year round.